 The number of coffee beans you can safely consume comes down to a safe level of caffeine.

-Although tolerance to caffeine varies, single doses of up to 200 mg and usage up to 400 mg per day — around 4 cups of filtered coffee — are considered safe for adults.
-Anything more than this may negatively impact your health (47).
+Although tolerance to caffeine varies, doses up to 400 mg per day — around 4 or 5 cups of coffee — are considered safe for healthy adults.
+Anything more than this may negatively impact your health (

 There is currently insufficient data available to determine safe caffeine levels for children and teens, and they are likely to be more sensitive to its effects.